Enter the Zooniverse: An interactive light installation

 We created an entirely new interactive light installation and created a giant Zooniverse sign that the Zooniverse team will be able to use in the future.
-In fact, they’re talking about using the above video to pitch it a popular science-inclined music festival.
+In fact, they’re talking about using the above video to pitch it to a popular science-inclined music festival.
 The team said ‘this is best outreach we’ve ever done!’.

 The Christmas Light Festival organisers were also really impressed and want to see more science in Bonn Square, so we hope a longer-term partnership with the festival is developing.

 Over 300 people took part in the interactive activity (based on rudimentary counting), with further people talking to researchers.
 We had a great mix of people with their kids, but mostly young and older adults on their nights out, obviously people who were visiting the festival, and not forgetting Motsy the West Highland Terrier.
 Based on numbers from traffic cameras provided from the council, almost 6,340 people passed by the area over the two nights, adding to what we’re calling ‘soft audience exposure’.
 Over 53,000 people visited the Christmas Light Festival (they figure this out by looking at increased footfall in the city compared with the same hours the weekend before).

 We haven’t totted up the online reach just yet, but the activity featured as the University’s video Christmas Card.